pieter-v-n/WebHammond/README.md

 * Add Dry/Wet control to GUI to mix pre- and post reverb signals
 * Add precussion
 * Fine tuning of the compressor parameters
+* Fine tuning of the Leslie delay lines

 # Requirements
 This organ runs completely in the browser.
 A server is only needed to serve the HTML, CSS, JS and WAV files to the client.